wordswords/dotfiles/README.md

 1. Copy the patch.diff into the directory of the file needing to be patched
 2. Run `patch -p1 < patch.diff`

-## Python 3 stuff I forget
+## Python 3 information I forget

-1. Use `ipython` for interactive REPL Python 3 stuff.
+1. Use `ipython` for interactive REPL Python 3 information.
 2. Add `import ipdb;ipdb.set_trace()` anywhere in your code to open up an interactive debugger using ipython when the code hits that line.
 3. Add `import IPython; IPython.embed()` to open up IPython when the execution